Hlubik03/Hlubik03/README.md

 ### Hi there 👋 my name is Filip
 👨‍💻I’m a a passionate stundent from Slovakia

-🌱I’m currently learning how to code in general, so i will be thankfull for anytips
+🌱I’m currently learning how to code in general, so i will be thankfull for any tips
 <!--
 **Hlubik03/Hlubik03** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.